BRITISH CAT MAGAZINES AND EARLY NORTH AMERICAN CAT MAGAZINES - A HISTORY

 Pauline Thompson and her husband originated CAT WORLD Magazine in Denver, CO, back in 1973.
 Pauline edited it and her husband published it.
 It continued in that form for seven years and then the British couple Richard and Daphne Negus, took it over and moved it to Phoenix, AZ.
-Later they merged CAT WORLD into the center of issues of American CATS Magazine published by Ray Smith.
-That arrangement lasted a few years until Ray Smith died, after which it may have been absorbed completely by CATS or simply dropped.
+Later, CAT WORLD was pulblished in the center of issues of American CATS Magazine (Exhibitor Edition) published by Ray Smith.
+That arrangement lasted a few years until Ray Smith died.
+The Neguses began publishing it again, but when they moved away from Arizona, they sold the Cat World International title to a local couple who, sadly, could not produce the magazine and so it vanished.
 The Neguses have since passed away.
 Many thanks to Pauline Thompson for this information in 2016 while clearing some back issues of CAT WORLD Magazine.

 The Canadian Cat Association used to publish a bilingual English/French quarterly called "Cats Canada Chats" but this name is now used by a Feline Canadian Association that defends the rights of Canadian cat breeder (due to different legal systems in the USA and Canada).